AzonInc/Doorman/docs/en/guide/firmware/additions.md

 ## Examples

-::: details Create a simple TCS Command Binary Sensor You can easily add additional binary sensors for any TCS Command, alongside the preconfigured ones.
+::: details Create a simple TC Command Binary Sensor You can easily add additional binary sensors for any TC Command, alongside the preconfigured ones.

 Command Builder:
 ```yaml